ics-software-engineering/meteor-example-form/index.md

 * Displaying HTML forms using the [Semantic UI form classes](http://semantic-ui.com/collections/form.html).
 * Creating [a set of reusable Blaze templates for the standard form controllers](), including text, textarea, checkboxes, radio buttons, and single and multiple select lists.
-* Validating form data upon submission using [Meteor Simple Schema](https://github.com/aldeed/meteor-simple-schema).
+* Validating form data upon submission using [Node Simple Schema](https://github.com/aldeed/node-simple-schema).
 * Conditional display of page content using Reactive Dictionaries.
 * Inserting new documents into Mongo based upon form data, as well as retrieving and updating documents using forms.